common name: an Asian citrus psyllid parasitoid

 Introduction - Synonymy - Distribution - Description - Life Cycle - Hosts - Biological Control - Selected References

 Diaphorencyrtus aligarhensis (Shafee, Alam and Argarwal) (Hymenoptera: Encyrtidae) is a host-specific, solitary endoparasitoid of Diaphorina citri Kuwayama (Hemiptera: Psyllidae), the Asian citrus psyllid (ACP).
-Diaphorina citri is a serious pest throughout citrus growing regions of the world (da Graca 1991, Halbert and Manjunath 2004).
-Psyllid feeding activities cause leaf chlorosis and promote the growth of sooty mold, but more significantly vector the bacterium Candidatus Liberibacter asiaticus, a causal agent of citrus greening disease or huanglongbing (HLB).
+Diaphorina citri is a pest throughout citrus growing regions of the world (Da Graca 1991, Halbert and Manjunath 2004).
+Psyllid feeding activities cause leaf chlorosis and promote the growth of sooty mold, but more significantly the psyllids can vector the bacterium Candidatus Liberibacter asiaticus, a causal agent of citrus greening disease or huanglongbing (HLB).
 Infected trees begin to decline, producing yellow shoots, leaf mottling, low quality fruit and may experience mortality (Aubert et al. 1996, Bové 2006).
 Diaphorina citri was discovered in south Florida in 1998 (Halbert 1998), while citrus greening first appeared in 2005 (Halbert 2005).

 In addition to utilizing chemical and mechanical methods to control both the Asian citrus psyllid and huanglongbing, the biological control agents Tamarixia radiata (Waterston) (Hymenoptera: Eulophidae) and Diaphorencyrtus aligarhensis were imported into Florida and released (Hoy and Nguyen 2000).
 Both parasitoid species have been credited with reducing psyllid populations in Réunion (Etienne and Aubert 1980) and Taiwan (Chien and Chu 1996).